amalfa629/SudokuSolver/README.md

 # SudokuSolver
-Java program utilizing Tesseract and OpenCV to solve most sudoku puzzles, developed in 2020
+Java program implementing my own algorithim for solving most sudoku puzzles, final version utilizes OpenCV and Tesseract to process an input image of a puzzle, developed in 2020
 # Files
 The runner file handles the input and processing of the puzzle jpg image.